dpharris/NanoServoController/README.md

 It is also possible to connect this to model raliroad accessories, such as RRCirkits LCC Tower.

+# Compiling / Using

+Copy the code into a new sketch in Arduin IDE.
+You should use Library Manager to download the ServoEasing library.

 # Using DPST switches

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/538698/216859313-27cc5578-d9dc-42cc-be6b-92511c8e8620.png">